 Notebook Application Configuration Bioconductor R/Bioconductor Convert_Loom_to_Seurat R/Bioconductor Pegasus Pegasus (community-maintained environment) Scanpy R/Bioconductor Seurat R/Bioconductor

-- Select the Cloud Environment widget at the top right corner of the workspace
+- Select the Environment Configuration widget to the right corner of the workspace

 - Based on Step 1 above, select the appropriate option from the Application configuration drop-down